TimB808/name-generator-public/README.md

 # What's in a Name? - An Anarresti Name Generator

 This project is a name generator app inspired by Ursula K. Le Guin's "The Dispossessed," where names on the planet Anarres are assigned by a computer.
+Online at https://name-gen-ui-581282400880.europe-west1.run.app/.

 ## Features